Unitary description of the Jaynes-Cummings model under fractional-time dynamics: Introduction

 \section{Introduction}

 Many developments at the interface of physics and fractional calculus have been drawing attention.
 The cornerstone of this approach lies in substituting the $n$-order derivative $\partial_{z}^{n}f(z)$ by fractional-order differential operators denoted as $\mathcal{D}^{\alpha}_{z}f(z)$, which represents fractional derivatives of order $\alpha$ acting on the function $f(z)$ with respect to the variable $z$.
 The specific definition of the operator depends on the underlying mathematical functions involved \cite{podlubny1998fractional}.
-Interesting applications of fractional calculus appears in statistical physics, particularly in the context of continuous-time random walks (CTRW) to model transport phenomena.
-CTRW offer a versatile framework for describing anomalous diffusion processes, commonly observed in complex systems exhibiting memory effects and non-local interactions.
-In the spatial domain, fractional derivative leads to the emergence of Lévy flights \cite{chaves1998}.
+Interesting fractional calculus applications appear in statistical physics, particularly in the context of continuous-time random walks (CTRW) to model transport phenomena.
+CTRW offers a versatile framework for modeling anomalous diffusion processes, often observed in complex systems with memory effects and non-local interactions.
+In the spatial domain, the fractional derivative leads to the emergence of Lévy flights \cite{chaves1998}.
 These are characterized by jumps with power-law distributed step lengths, resulting in a diffusion process with long-tailed probability densities.
 Conversely, incorporating a fractional derivative in the temporal domain leads to subdiffusive behavior \cite{metzler2000random}.
 This signifies slower-than-expected diffusion, often observed in systems with heterogeneous environments or trapping mechanisms.
 The choice of which domain (spatial or temporal) to introduce the fractional derivative depends on the specific physical mechanisms governing the transport process.